-While the SNCF celebrated its 31 birthday, André Coudé du Foresto created SCLE to renovate and modernize the rail network in the French South-West.
+SNCF celebrates its 31st birthday, whilst André Coudé du Foresto founds SCLE to refurbish and modernize the railway network of the French southwest.

-Jean Robert founded ERJI the same year.
-The first products marketed were underwater exploration cameras going to a depth of -6,000 m!
+Jean Robert founds ERJI the same year.
+The first products are underwater exploration cameras capable of going to a depth of -6,000m!

-With the boom of telecoms, the need for relay racks is felt and the opportunity for SCLE to manufacture and integrate classic substation racks.
+The boom in telecoms spikes demand for relay racks creating the opportunity for SCLE to manufacture and integrate conventional substation racks.

-ERJI joins SCLE to advance in the growing sectors of energy and rail
+ERJI joins forces with SCLE to advance the growing sectors of energy and rail.

 Ringo places renewable energies at the heart of grid flexibility!

-The development of telecoms initiates the economic transformation of the 1980s in the world
+The development of telecoms sparks the 1980s economic boom worldwide.

-Electronics is developing in industry and in particular energy and railways, which find ingenious applications for it.
+Electronics gain ground in industry – in particular in energy and railways – which find ingenious applications for their use.

-The first partially distributed command-control systems in electrical substations were deployed in France from the early 2000s
+The first partially distributed command-control systems in electrical substations are deployed in France from the early 2000s.

-From the merger of the electrical and computer network emerges a new generation of connected and digitalized transformer stations
+The merger of electrical and computer networks spawns a new generation of connected and digitalized transformer stations.

-Railway signaling is also beginning its digital revolution, driven by the advent of ERTMS in Europe
+Railway signaling begins its digital revolution, driven by the advent of ERTMS in Europe.

-Energy storage and new nuclear technologies are the key to the energy transition, to counter the intermittency of renewable energies and offer the expected flexibility to the existing network.
+Energy storage and new nuclear technologies become crucial to the energy transition to offset renewable energy intermittency and offer existing grids the flexibility they require.